Accessing software

 the version number being the first part after the /

-describes the toolchain with which ‘gnuplot’ was compiled and its version.
+describes the toolchain with which ‘Python’ was compiled and its version.

 Toolchains are standardized bundles used for installing modules.
 They usually